tomi/vscode-js-complexity-analysis/README.md

 ## Installation

-* Install Visual Studio Code 0.10 or later.
+* Install the latest Visual Studio Code.
 * In the command palette (`Ctrl-Shift-P` or `Cmd-Shift-P` or `F1`) select `Install Extension` and choose `JS Complexity Analysis Report`.